 Strengthening transparency and governance can help Guinea attract foreign direct investments to develop its mining sector.
-The EITI has the potential to contribute to improved data collection, knowledge of the sector and improved accounting of subnational payments.
-These would support concrete reforms adopted by the government such as the adoption of the mining code, the review of contracts and the regular publication of EITI Reports.
+The EITI supports improved data collection, sector knowledge and subnational payments accounting, complementing government reforms, such as the adoption of the 2011 Mining Code and contract reviews.

 Guinea was an early pioneer internationally in disclosing mining contracts, now publicly available through the government’s public cadastre portal and contract database.